Health & Safety Of Swimmers Are A Priority

 When taking samples of your pool water, be sure to collect the water from at least 15cm below the surface of the water.

-Also ensure all solution tubes are throughly rinsed and cleaned both before and after every use.
+Also ensure all solution tubes are thoroughly rinsed and cleaned both before and after every use.

 Pool water testing kits are available at every good pool management company, so be sure to get yours today to ensure the health and safety of your pool, and your swimmers.